-- 67. Pursuant to California Code of Regulations, title 14, section 15301, the issuance of these WDRs, which govern the operation of an existing facility involving negligible or no expansion of use beyond that previously existing, is exempt from the provisions of the California Environmental Quality Act (Public Resources Code, § 21000 et seq.). - 68.
-The Regional Water Board has notified the Discharger and all known interested agencies and persons of its intent to issue waste discharge requirements for this discharge and provided them with an opportunity for a public meeting and to submit comments.

-69. The Regional Water Board, in a public meeting, heard and considered all comments pertaining to this discharge.
+- 67. These WDRs regulate the operation of an existing facility, involving negligible or no expansion of use beyond that previously existing, and is exempt from the California Environmental Quality Act (CEQA), Public Resources Code, section 21000 et seq.
+(See Cal.
+Code Regs., tit.
+14, § 15301.) - 68.
+The Regional Water Board has notified the Discharger and all known interested agencies and persons of its intent to issue waste discharge requirements for this discharge and provided them with an opportunity for a public meeting and to submit comments. - 69.
+The Regional Water Board, in a public meeting, heard and considered all comments pertaining to this discharge.

-IT IS HEREBY ORDERED, pursuant to section 13263 and 13267 of the California Water Code, that Order R7-2015-0048 is rescinded, except for the purposes of enforcement, and in order to meet the provisions contained in division 7 of the Water Code and regulations adopted thereunder, the Discharger shall comply with the following:
+IT IS HEREBY ORDERED, pursuant to Water Code sections 13263 and 13267, that Order R7-2015-0048 is rescinded (except for enforcement purposes), and the Discharger shall comply with the following: